 We have a brilliant pediatric dentist here in San Diego.
 However, there wasn’t enough gentle coaxing and reasoning to get my 4-year-old to accept X-rays at her last appointment.
 It wasn’t mandatory, but they insist it needs to be done at her next appointment, which is right around the corner.

-They hygienist suggested that I buy Show Me Your Smile!: A Visit to the Dentist (Dora the Explorer) because there’s a section in there about Dora the Explorer getting X-rays.
+They hygienist suggested that I buy Show Me Your Smile!: A Visit to the Dentist (Dora the Explorer) because there’s a section in there about dental patients, specifically Dora the Explorer getting X-rays.
 They have had great luck eliminating the fear of the X-ray machine by asking parents to read this book to their kids.

 I figured I’d share this information just in case you also have a difficult dental patient on your hands.